spacetelescope/jwst/docs/jwst/ami_normalize/description.rst

 Interferometric Observables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 :Data model: `~jwst.datamodels.AmiOIModel`
-:File suffix: _ami-oi.fits and/or _psf-ami.oifits
+:File suffix: _ami-oi.fits and/or _psf-ami-oi.fits

 The ``ami_normalize`` step takes two inputs: the first is the interferometric observables for a science target and the second